elephantscale/es-training-new/terraform/slides/terraform-walk-through.md

 ## Adding a Script to the Instance

 *  You pass a shell script to User Data by setting the user_data argument in your Terraform code as follows:

+* The `<<-EOF` and `EOF` are Terraform’s `heredoc` syntax, which allows you to create multiline strings without having to insert newline characters all over the place

 ```shell script
   user_data = <<-EOF
               #!/bin/bash